Updated July 2019

-Sales vs. List price percentage typically varies by how long the home has been on the market.
+Sales vs. List Price percentage typically varies by how long the home has been on the market.
 Homes that sell after one weekend on the market typically sell for over list price.
 There is a noticeable downward shift with fewer homes selling for 15%+ over List.
 The dots represents a Closed Sale.

-This monthly view of median prices for Palo Alto homes provides more insight into the ebb and flow of our real estate market.
+This Monthly Median Price provides additional insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The monthly supply of new listings for homes in Palo Alto is fairly consistent with prior years.
+The supply of New Listings in Palo Alto is fairly consistent with prior years.
 Note the seasonality with December typically being the low-point during the year.

-Interestingly the monthly number of Closed Sales appears to be relatively consistent.
+The number of Closed Sales appears to be slightly less in 2019.
 Note that the Closed Sale numbers are reported at the close of escrow, which is typically one month after the actual sale (In-contract)